programmfabrik/apitest/README.md

         // With query_params_from_store set a query parameter to the value of the datastore field "query_params_from_store": {
             "format": "formatFromDatastore",
-            // If the datastore key starts with an ?, wo do not throw an error if the key could not be found, but just
+            // If the datastore key starts with an ?, we do not throw an error if the key could not be found,
-            // do not set the query param.
-If the key "a" is not found it datastore, the query parameter test will not be set "test": "?a"
+            // but just do not set the query param.
+            // If the key "a" is not found it datastore, the query parameter test will not be set "test": "?a"
         },

         // Additional headers that should be added to the request "header": {
             "header1": "value",
-            "header2": ["value1", "value2"]
+            "header2": [
+                "value1",
+                "value2"
+            ]
         },

         // Cookies can be added to the request